-Figure 11 shows the evolution of a texture that captures a particular surface orientation and shape for a model.
+Figure 12 shows the evolution of a texture that captures a particular surface orientation and shape for a model.
 The training model (column 1) consists of 5 steep hills on a flat surface.
 The tip of each hill is to be coloured red.
 The tip area has a high gradient, and variable normal.
 The rest of the hill below the tip is green.
 The flat base from which the hills rise is white.
 A total of 115 training points were used.
+The shown solutions (in order) have hit scores of 91%, 90%, 96% and 97%.
+Furthermore, the second solution has an average (normalized) distance score of 95.7%, which is less fit than the other solutions.
+This is evident in the rendered image, as the purple colour is further away than the desired red.
+The last solution's normalized distance of 97.8% is closer to the training specification.